react-tracing/react-tracing/README.md

 #### Defining your own stack of spans

-Normally we manage the stack of spans for you and this works great because currently Javascript is single-threaded.
+Normally `react-tracing` manages the stack of spans for you and this works great because currently Javascript is single-threaded.
-However there might be occasions where you want to manage this on your own, so we give you the option to use your Stack implementation instead of ours and manage that thing on your own.
+However there might be occasions where you want to manage this on your own, so `react-tracing` gives you the option to use your Stack implementation instead of ours and manage that thing on your own.

 ```javascript
 class MyLittleStack {